 - Soakers are hard to add to containers without adding garden hoses.

 As much as we like the soaker hose method, there are some drawbacks.

-We were glad to have discovered soaker hoses.
-They do what they claim to do and last year’s garden received the best hydration with the least effort ever.
-What we call our “Upper Garden” got the laissez-faire once or twice a week visitation and both the water timer and soaker hose system did the trick for producing an amazing quantity of squash, beans, cucumbers, peppers, and tomatoes.
+We didn’t have to worry about our “Upper Garden”.
+It got the laissez-faire once or twice a week visitation and both the water timer and soaker hose system did the trick for producing an amazing quantity of squash, beans, cucumbers, peppers, and tomatoes.

-And of course, bypass the cheap vinyl hoses.
+Avoid the cheap vinyl hoses.
 Invest in a professional grade hose that will last numerous seasons.